 Family friendly accommodation:

 Rodia is the best suite for a family of 4 as it has 2 double/twin bedrooms and space for an extra bed for a child.
 Elia can also sleep a couple (downstairs) with 2 children (on single sofabeds upstairs), but it is less spacious and has only 1 bathroom.
-Karydia is best for a couple plus 1 child (on a rollaway bed).
-All can fit a baby cot on request.
+Karydia can only sleep a couple, though all can fit a baby cot on request.

 Cots Available, Extra Beds Available, Family Rooms